-Pass_Test1_Subject1 or Pass_Global_Subject1.
-These specific attributes can be used to control student progress, access to money grants, awards, access to other subjects and so on.
-These attributes are named as Domain Attributes.
+Pass\Test1\Subject1 or Pass\Global\Subject1.
+These specific attributes can be used to control student progress, access to money grants, awards, access to other subjects, etc. These attributes are named as Domain Attributes.
 The Domain Attributes are defined locally and its meaning is limited to the domain in which they were defined.
-These type of attributes make the system more dynamic, because they do not require the same verification process of Global Attributes, which could be a very expensive process.
+These type of attributes make the system more dynamic because they do not require the same verification process of Global Attributes, which could be a very expensive process.

-In some cases, there are relationships between attributes, i.e. $Pass_Global_Subject1$ may imply $Pass_Test1_Subject1$ in the case where passing the first test is a requirement for passing the subject.
-Then, along with the attributes, there is a partial order that defines a simple ontology [14] in the domain of the attribute manager.
+In some cases, there are relationships between attributes, i.e. Pass\Global\Subject1 may imply Pass\Test1\Subject1 in the case where passing the first test is a requirement for passing the subject.
+Then, along with the attributes, there is a partial order that defines a simple ontology [19] in the domain of the attribute manager.
 An ontology is a data model that represents a set of concepts within a domain and the relationships between those concepts.
 It is used to reason about the objects within that domain.
 This ontology encodes the relationships between the attributes in the system.
 Moreover, there may be relationships between attributes in different domains, e.g. different Professors may issue different attributes.
 In order to make a reference to the attribute domain we use the dot notation.
-For instance, $Prof1.Pass_Test1_Subject1$ is an attribute created by Professor1 and managed by him which states that the first test of Subject1 has been passed.
-This attribute on its own, has only a local meaning in the domain of Professor1.
+For instance, Prof1.Pass\Test1\Subject1 is an attribute created by Professor1 and managed by him which states that the first test of Subject1 has been passed.
+This attribute on its own has only a local meaning in the domain of Professor1.